RWS/studio-api-docs/apiconcepts/filetypesupport/opening_the_file_for_parsing.md

 ```
 ***

-The above member creates the object from which you can retrieve various items of information on the input file such as the file name, creation date, etc. It also initializes the ```DocumentProperties``` - used to create properties - and the output file properties.
-You may wonder why the parser initializes two distinct objects, i.e. a document and a file properties object.
-The reason for this is that the  File Type Support Framework allows you to merge several files (e.g. several **.bil* documents) into a single SDLXliff file.
-In this case there would be a global document properties object for the SDLXliff master document and several file properties for the different files that have been merged into one intermediate (e.g. SDLXliff) file.
+This member creates objects to retrieve file information such as file name and creation date.
+It initializes the ```DocumentProperties``` used to create properties and output file properties.
+The parser initializes a document and a file properties object because the File Type Support Framework merges multiple files (e.g., **.bil* documents) into a single SDLXliff file.
+A global document properties object handles the SDLXliff master document, while separate file properties handle each merged file.

-Then, add the following member, which the input file into the XML DOM object.
-At the same time, you can use this member to set the progress reporter to 0%:
+Add the following member, which loads the input file into the XML DOM object and sets the progress reporter to 0%:

 # [C#](#tab/tabid-3)
 ```cs